Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 □[P] = All contingent truths necessarily require necessary grounding □¬[Q] = It is necessarily false that necessary truths require contingent grounding This asymmetry is crucial: reversing the direction would violate the modal structure and produce contradiction.
-See Section 5.2 for discussion and Appendix A for Lean-backed verification.
+Expands on Section 5.2 (with full derivation) and Appendix A.5 for Lean-backed verification.

 This conclusion mirrors the structure of Gödel’s incompleteness theorem: